fmhy/edit/docs/videopiracyguide.md

 # ► Streaming Sites

-* **Note** - Check our [grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, as well as their respective pros & cons, [non-eng](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/non-eng) for languages other than English, and remember to use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for streaming sites.
+* **Note** - Check our [grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, as well as their respective pros & cons, and remember to use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for streaming sites.

 ***